HEIGE-PCloud/Algorithm-Dynamics/report/report.md

 > - [ ] Described and justified the features that make the problem solvable by computational methods, explaining why it is amenable to a computational approach.
 > - [ ] Identified suitable stakeholders for the project and described them explaining how they will make use of the proposed solution and why it is appropriate to their needs.
-> - [ ] Researched the problem in- [ ]depth looking at existing solutions to similar problems, identifying and justifying suitable approaches based on this research.
+> - [ ] Researched the problem in depth looking at existing solutions to similar problems, identifying and justifying suitable approaches based on this research.
 > - [ ] Identified the essential features of the proposed computational solution explaining these choices.
 > - [ ] Identified and explained with justification any limitations of the proposed solution.
 > - [ ] Specified and justified the requirements for the solution including (as appropriate) any hardware and software requirements.